Stocks pull back from record highs in afternoon trading - WTMJ

 Stocks were broadly lower in afternoon trading on Monday, easing off of their latest record highs from last week.

 Technology stocks were the biggest weight on the market, but the losses were shared broadly by a mix of banks, energy companies and others that rely on direct consumer spending.
-Chipmaker Intel fell 2.3%, Capital One fell 1.4% and Valero fell 3.6%.
+Chipmaker Intel fell 2.3%, Capital One fell 1% and Valero Energy fell 2.8%.

-Tesla fell 3.6% for one of the biggest drops in the S&P 500 after two people were killed in Texas in a crash of one of its models.
+Tesla dropped 3.7% after two people were killed in Texas in a crash of one of its models.
 Authorities say there was no one in the driver’s seat at the time of the crash.
 It’s not clear whether the car’s driver-assist system was being used.

+Smaller company stocks also fell.
+The Russell 2000 index was down 1.4%.

 Earnings are front and center this week, as investors look to justify the recent rise in stock prices with the profits needed to keep the market fueled in this recovery.
 On average analysts are expecting profits across the S&P 500 to be up 24% from a year earlier, according to FactSet.